amomen9/PostgreSQL/pgpool/Part II Install and Configure pgPool.md

 In the event that you modify the configuration files, there are some approaches you can put those changes into effect.
 Some are cold and require a restart of the service.
 Such directives are pointed out in the pgpool.conf file.
 Some others are warm, meaning a pgpool reload will put them into effect.
-Though this is a primary explaination and I do not explain the syntax of the commands here except for `pgpool reload` which is pretty simple but has to run on the target machine's shell itself.
-The commands' syntaxes are explained in the part V.
+Though this is a primary explanation and I do not explain the syntax of the commands here except for `pgpool reload` which is pretty simple but has to run on the target machine's shell itself.
+The commands' syntax is explained in the part V.

 These are the commands that can be used for making such warm configuration changes effective: